Nick689/CustomPOS/Readme.md

 * Address book

 ## Advancement
 Only Linux-French version is currently available.
 Item edit page does not exist yet, but you can edit database directly.
-Most important features are implemented and this program is used dayly.
+Most important features are implemented and this program is used daily.
 You will find a comfortable reactivity and stability.
 Current version is 0.7   Please see changelog for more details.

 ## Limitations
 Despite CustomPOS's powerful features with unlimited simultaneous users, light-weight server load, it is not recommended for big companies, considering that LibreOffice has powerful features that cannot all be locked and advanced users can hack it.